Doctelligence/doctelligence.github.io/roadmap.md

 description: Roadmap
 ---

-# 🚀 Roadmap Overview

-This roadmap outlines the strategic phases for developing the Decentralized Intelligence Network (DIN), focusing on building a robust decentralized AI ecosystem while ensuring data privacy, security, and community engagement.
+This roadmap outlines the strategic phases for developing the network, focusing on building a robust decentralized AI ecosystem while ensuring data privacy, security, and community engagement.

 ---